muhammadazzazy/udemate/README.md

 > 1. Command-line arguments override the corresponding environment variables.
 > 2. All command-line arguments are optional.
 > 3. The default mode is hybrid.
-> 4. For testing, logging in with Google/Facebook/Apple is recommended.
-Udemy may temporarily lock your account if you repeatedly log in using verification codes sent via email.

 #### Option 2: Run in Docker